Getting Started with Linux Game Server Hosting

 A game server only needs to handle your game’s client-server requests.
-Even for higher-end games, such as GTA V FiveM, a 4 CPU core server running with 4GB of RAM should have sufficient resources.
+Even for higher-end games, a 4 CPU core server running with 4GB of RAM should have sufficient resources.
 The server’s SSD, allows it to handle requests from all gamers nearly instantaneously.

 Linode’s shared or dedicated CPU 4 GB plan includes two CPU cores, and 80 GB SSD which can support most dedicated game servers.
 You should, however, be aware that heavily modded games, like Minecraft, can consume a lot more system resources.
 In general, you should refer to a game’s documentation to determine its specific resource requirements before selecting your game server’s plan.

 Your Game Server’s Linux Distribution

 The general consensus in the gaming community is that Debian or Ubuntu are the best Linux distributions to use when it comes to hosting a game server.
 Both distributions offer rock-solid performance and everything you need to get a game server up and running.
 Debian and Ubuntu are also designed to easily run headless without an active shell, which can save on your game server’s system resources.